MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Where-Object.md

   For example, the following commands also get processes that have a priority class of `Normal`.
   These commands are equivalent and you can use them interchangeably.

-  `Get-Process | Where-Object -Property PriorityClass -eq -Value "Normal"`
+  `Get-Process | Where-Object -Property PriorityClass -EQ -Value "Normal"`

-  `Get-Process | Where-Object PriorityClass -eq "Normal"`
+  `Get-Process | Where-Object PriorityClass -EQ "Normal"`

   Starting in Windows PowerShell 3.0, `Where-Object` adds comparison operators as parameters in a `Where-Object` command.
 Unless specified, all operators are case-insensitive.
 Before Windows